Canadian authorities turn up the pressure on protesters

 “We heard you.
 It’s time to go home now,” the prime minister said, warning that “everything is on the table” for ending the blockades.

-Since Monday, drivers mostly in pickup trucks have bottled up the Ambassador Bridge connecting Windsor, Ontario, to Detroit, disrupting the auto industry on both sides of the border.
+Since Monday, drivers mostly in pickup trucks have bottled up the Ambassador Bridge connecting Windsor, Ontario, to Detroit, disrupting the flow of goods and upsetting the auto industry on both sides of the border.
 Hundreds more truckers have paralyzed downtown Ottawa over the past two weeks.

 In a rapid string of developments Friday, Ontario Premier Doug Ford declared a state of emergency and threatened heavy penalties against those who interfere with the free flow of goods and people.
 And the mayor of Windsor asked for an injunction to end the bridge protest.
 A judge began hearing evidence.